-WPA Personal.
-If you do not have a RADIUS server, Select the type of algorithm, TKIP or AES, enter a password in the Pre-Shared key field of 8-64 characters, and enter a Group Key Renewal period time between 0 and 99,999 seconds, which instructs the Router or other device how often it should change the encryption keys.
+WPA/WPA2-Personal.
+Select the type of algorithm, TKIP or AES, and enter a password in the WPA Shared Key field of 8-63 characters.
+Enter a Key Renewal period time between 0 and 99,999 seconds, which instructs the Router or other device how often it should change the encryption keys.

-WPA Enterprise.
-WPA used in coordination with a RADIUS server.
-(This should only be used when a RADIUS server is connected to the Router or other device.)
-First, select the type of WPA algorithm, TKIP or AES.
-Enter the RADIUS server's IP Address and port number, along with a key shared between the device and the server.
-Last, enter a Group Key Renewal period, which instructs the device how often it should change the encryption keys.
+WPA/WPA2-Enterprise.
+This method is WPA or WPA2 used in coordination with a RADIUS server.
+Enter the IP address and port number of the RADIUS server.
+Then enter the key shared between the Router and its RADIUS server.
+Then enter a Key Renewal period, which instructs the Router or other device how often it should change the encryption keys.